 Sadyk Sher-Niyaz is a successful public figure, producer and director who followed his dream to attend film school in Moscow at the age of 38.
 He is the Chairman of the Union of Filmmakers of Kyrgyzstan, the founder of the Aitysh Public Fund, which includes Aitysh Film and the Kalemger Literary Club, and one of the founders of the Ak Ilbers Film Awards.
 In 2011 he established the International Film Festival 'Kyrgyzstan - Land of Short Films' which is held every December in the capital of Bishkek.
 In 2015, his directorial debut film 'Kurmanjan Datka Queen of the Mountains', was Kyrgyzstan's official Oscar submission and gained critical acclaim and wide audience appreciation.
 The awards season campaign launched a sold-out red carpet awards screening introduced by Sharon Stone, garnering awards buzz and reaching the rank of #12 out of 83 foreign films.
 The film was also featured at the Palm Springs International Film Festival.

-Emmy and multiple Award-Winning Film Director & Producer born in Niger West Africa of Lebanese origin.
-Entered the film industry in 1968 after graduating from the Conservatoire du Cinema Francais in Paris.
-Directed & Produced over 35 features in Europe, Africa, the Middle East, Canada & the USA, with many screened at various International Film Festivals and universities.
-Georges has organized numerous film festivals since 1982, most notably as Jury Delegate for Festival du Film Fantastique et de Science Fiction de Paris (France) and also as Executive & Program Director of the Monaco Charity Film Festival.
-Currently International Director of the Yakutsk International Film Festival (Yakutia, Sakha Republic) & International Relations Executive for Notre Dame University International Film Festival (Lebanon).
-Co-founder of Film Festivals Cinergy, a union of film festivals around the world to promote and champion talent in filmmaking.
-Georges has lived in Los Angeles for the past 26 years.
+Georges Chamchoum is an Emmy and multiple award-winning Film Director and Producer, born in Niger West Africa of Lebanese origin.
+He was educated in France, Germany and Wales and entered the film industry in 1968 after graduating from the Conservatoire du Cinema Francais in Paris.
+Georges has directed and produced over 35 features in Europe, Africa, the Middle East, Canada and the USA, with many screened at various International Film Festivals and Universities.
+He has also organized numerous film festivals since 1982, most notably as Jury Delegate for the Festival du Film Fantastique et de Science Fiction de Paris (France) and as the Executive and Program Director of the Monaco Charity Film Festival.
+Georges currently sits on the Boards of the Yakutsk International Film Festival (Yakutia, Sakha Republic), the Notre Dame University International Film Festival (Lebanon) and the Beirut International Women Film Festival (Lebanon).
+In addition, he is Co-founder of Film Festivals Cinergy, a union of film festivals around the world to promote and champion talent in film-making.
+Most recently, in 2017, he was named one of the 100 most influential Lebanese in the world, being honored in a special commemorative publication to mark the occasion, and in December 2018 he was the recipient of the South Korean Ministry of Culture 'Dari Award' on behalf of the Asian World Film Festival for Bridging the Culture of Korea with the USA.
+Georges has lived in Los Angeles for the past 30 years.

 Lani Netter, born and raised in Malibu, California, is a documentary filmmaker-- her most recent project, a documentary on the Holocaust.
 An active philanthropist, Netter sits on several nonprofit boards including Red Cross Tiffany Circle, Arrow Child and Family Foundation, Alpha Youth, Alpha Southern California and the Film Advisory Board at Pepperdine University's Center for Entertainment, Media and Culture.
 In addition to her film projects, Netter is working in partnership with the Pepperdine's Graduate School of Education and Psychology to develop a comprehensive ethics curriculum.
 Netter has collaborated with Georges Chamchoum on two film festivals.
 She is married to Producer, Gil Netter, most well-known for his Academy Award-winning work on Life of Pi and The Blind Side, among others.
 Gil and Lani are working together on the movie, The Shack, which just wrapped physical production and is expecting to be released in 2016.